PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_programming.md

 * Maintaining the software - creating updates and patches for issues.

 Coding may also refer to writing complete files in languages such as HTML, CSS, or Markdown.
-These languages are also used to create instructions for a computer, but they have fewer capabiliites, are not capable of computation, using algrorithms and data structures, and are completed as text documents using a simple text editor.
+These languages are also used to create instructions for a computer, but they have fewer capabiliites, are not capable of computation, using algorithms and data structures, and are completed as text documents using a simple text editor.

 ## Algorithms